 Nobody expects that triagers can prepare all bug reports.
 Therefore most developers will be able to assist the triagers, answer questions and suggest approaches to debug and data to gather.
 Over time, triagers get more experienced and will rely less on developers.

-Bug triage can be summarized as below points:
+Issue triage can be summarized as below points:

-- Is it a duplicate bug?
+- Is it a duplicate issue?

 - Is it assigned to correct component of GlusterFS?